ihavebadfantasy/weather-test-task/README.md

 ## Notes:

 - The application uses a PostgreSQL database to store weather data.
 Data is stored in JSON format.
+On the first start the error may occur from TypeORM module of Nest.js app, saying unable to connect to database.
+It occurs because database is being created and initialized at the first time.
+App will automatically reconnect when database is ready and will run successfully.
 - Unit tests are optional and not included in this example.